git-wmeister/learn-DevTools/Vim/vim-cheatsheet.md

 - `{` similarly but upwards
 - `(` beginning of next sentence
 - `)` beginning of next sentence
-- `CTRL-D` lets you move down half a page by scrolling the page
+- `CTRL-d` lets you move down half a page by scrolling the page
-- `CTRL-U` lets you move up half a page also by scrolling
+- `CTRL-u` lets you move up half a page also by scrolling
-- `CTRL-O` move to last position
+- `CTRL-o` move to last position

 ## High Precision Vertical Motions With Search Pattern